 Having the confidence in advising a client on where the underground services are located, by marking them correctly, is a critical component to mitigate risk before ground-disturbing.

 Charlie recounts an incident at a new estate that exposed one client’s disregard for marked services: “I had a job locating all the services in the nature strips of a new estate so they could maintain a safe 1.5 m from services when planting trees.
 When I arrived on day 2 of the job, the mini excavator was already at work digging holes for the trees, directly over the power and gas lines I had already marked, occasionally ripping up the marker take for the LV.
 After speaking with the site manager, it became apparent that they were planting trees according to ‘the plan’ regardless of the actual position of services.
-I had marked the service clearly, provided relevant info on clearances required for services and made sure I kept notes on all of it.
+I had marked the service clearly, provided relevant information on clearances required for services and made sure I kept notes on all of it.
 It was a lesson for me that as a locator I can do the locations and provide information, but ultimately, it is up to the client to use that information and determine the next steps.
-This was a great reminder to take photos and notes and to get the job sheet signed off to CYA“
+This was a great reminder to take photos and notes and to get the job sheet signed off to CYA.”

 For those aspiring to enter the field of service locating, Charlie offers practical advice.
 “Get comfortable reading complex Telstra plans, practice the locate process until it becomes habit, and look for opportunities to locate less-common services,” he suggests.

 “I would go for a walk to grab a coffee and I would look for all the pits, valves and connection points.
 Then I would go over in my head the method of connection I would use, doing a 360 sweep, how I would trouble shoot a poor signal.”
-Creating these repeatable processes allowed Charlie to become the confident locator he is today.
+Creating these repeatable processes allowed Charlie to become the confident Certified Locator he is today.

 Proactive learning, a curiosity for problem solving and a solid process will help you on your path to becoming Certified.